mohammedhrima/Philosophers/code.md

    1. takes 4 arguments
       1. pointer to thread
       2. specifies attributes , if is NULL , default attributes will be used, (attribute means behaviour of thread)
+         - types of behaviour of threads: joinable (default): main thread wait for it detached : main thread won't wait for it
       3. function name to be executed by the thread
-      4. argumnets that will be passed to function above (myThreadFun)
+      4. arguments that will be passed to function above (myThreadFun)
    2. return 0 if thread create succefully, otherwise return error number

 # pthread_join: